UBC-LFS/lfs-lab-cert-tracker/README.md

 7. The "principal\_investigator" group should be allowed limited permissions TODO: Define these permissions

 ### SAML
+- To login with SAML `http://<url>/accounts/login`

-To login without using SAML head to `http://<app url>/accounts/admin/login/`
+- To login without using SAML head to `http://localhost:8000/my_login/` for Development

 ### Media Files
 Create the directory `/srv/www/lfs-lab-cert-tracker` and ensure the Django process has read and write permissions